MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-TenantAllowBlockListItems.md

 - FileHash: The exact SHA256 file hash value.
 - Sender: The exact domain or email address value.
 - Url: The exact URL value.
+- IP: There is only support for IPv6 addresses only.
+You can add single IPv6 address in the form of Colon-Hexadecimal or Zero-compression Notation.
+CIDR IPv6 is supported (range from 1-128 is supported)

 This value is shown in the Value property of the entry in the output of the Get-TenantAllowBlockListItems cmdlet.